Skip to main content

 “The collaboration with the City of Albuquerque shows their commitment to inclusion of the diverse histories of the state and allows for visibility of this history to the total New Mexico,” said Rita Powdrell, executive director of AAMCCNM.
 “The goal of this project is to showcase the history of homesteading, the history of land, people and community.

-The story of African American settlement in New Mexico revolves around federal legislation that helped families through various homesteading acts beginning in 1862.
-Following six family histories, interactive structures allow the visitor to physically step into the world of homesteading in New Mexico through documents that demonstrate identity.
+The story of African American settlement in New Mexico revolved around federal legislation that helped families through various homesteading acts beginning in 1862.
+Following six family histories, interactive structures allowed the visitor to physically step into the world of homesteading in New Mexico through documents that demonstrate identity.